zephy0808/django-marketing-toolkit/README.md

     'marketing',
   ]

-  #This path will be used inside the models
+  #This path will be used inside the models and you want to dump all of the preset images.
+Why?
+Because we want to restrict the types of images and sizes.
+This is most likely a branded header background image and so other non-design/technical folks don't need to deal with.
   MARKETING_IMG_FILEPATH = 'static/images/<your_folder>'
 ```